 English Language Acceleration Program (ELAP)

-- Designated English Language Development (ELD): ELLs spend at least 30 minutes per day on Focused Language Study.
-At least 60 minutes (two periods per day) recommended for newcomer ELLs.
+- Designated English Language Development (ELD): ELLs spend at least 30 minutes per day in elementary or a course in secondary.

 - Integrated English Language Development: all students with ELLs in their class have Integrated ELD throughout the day in all subjects.

 - Monitoring of ELL progress towards reclassification within six years and for two years after reclassification.

 - ELLs with Individual Education Plans have clear articulation and implementation of IEP language development goals.